Meriden, Waterbury and Connecticut River Railroad: Successors and abandonments

 Consistently unprofitable, the MW&CR was leased by the NY&NE – which was doing little better – effective October 15, 1892.
 The New Haven took control of the NY&NE and merged it into its New England Railroad subsidiary in 1895.
 This gave the New Haven control of the MW&CR, which had been created for the primary purpose of being an alternative to the New Haven.
 When the MW&CR's bondholders decided to foreclose on the railroad, the New England Railroad responded by shutting down the entire line on May 30, 1896.
+The MW&CR's idled rolling stock was taken away in October 1897, by which point the locomotives had already been sold off.

 The state of Connecticut was displeased with the line's closure, and in 1898 threatened to revoke the MW&CR charter unless train operations resumed.
 The New Haven heeded the warning and brought back train operations in December 1898 to January 1899, after reorganizing the MW&CR as the Middletown, Meriden and Waterbury Railroad and leasing it directly.
 However, the eastern portion of the line between Cromwell and Westfield was not restored to service, and was abandoned in 1903.
 Trains instead used the Middletown Branch to reach Middletown from Westfield.
 In 1904, the New Haven built a connecting track to the Canal Line in Cheshire and established a Waterbury and New Haven passenger service with four daily round trips.
 This lasted only several years until New Haven–Waterbury streetcar service began.